vjekoart/tq-contact-list/README.md

 Angular web application for contact management.

-*Libraries & Languages: Angular, Karma, Protractor, TypeScript, SCSS*
+*Libraries & Languages: Angular, Karma, Protractor, SCSS, TypeScript*

 *Environment: Node 10.16.2, Angular CLI 8.3.23, Angular 8.2.14*

-*This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.*
+1. Usage
+2. Architecture

 ## Usage

-During usage mock data is used, which is defined in the `src/assets/mock-data.json` file.
-Keep in mind that data is saved in localStorage.
-To reset state to initial mock data status, run `localStorage.clear()` in browser console and refresh the page.
+This application has mock data, which is defined in the `src/assets/mock-data.json` file.
+During the usage, data is stored in the *localStorage*.
+To reset to initial state, run `localStorage.clear()` in browser console and refresh the page.

 ### Development Usage